tgirke/rcf/docs.md

 ## External user accounts
-Accounts for external customers can only be granted if a lab has a strong affiliation to UC Riverside, such as a research collaboration with UCR researchers.
-Both the corresponding UCR and external collaborator need to maintain an HPCC subscription.
+Accounts for external customers can only be granted if a lab has a strong affiliation with UC Riverside, such as a research collaboration with UCR researchers.
+Both the corresponding UCR PI and external collaborator need to maintain an HPCC subscription.
 External accounts are subject to an annual review and approval process.
 To be approved, the external and internal PIs have to complete this [External Usage Justification](https://bit.ly/32O1lC9).